kpucci5/paichatbotembed/README.md

        wp_add_inline_script('embeddable-chatbot', '
            document.addEventListener("DOMContentLoaded", function() {
                initPersonalAIChatbot({
-                   apiKey: "YOUR_API_KEY",
-                   domainName: "YOUR_DOMAIN_NAME",
+                   apiKey: "user-api-key", // Enter your AI\'s API key
+                   domainName: "domain-name", // Enter the domain of your AI - the part that comes before \'.personal.ai\'
-                   initialMessage: "Hi, I\'m your AI assistant.
-How can I help you today?",
+                   initialMessage: "Hi, how can I help you today?",  // Initial Message
-                   aiAvatarUrl: "URL_TO_AI_AVATAR",
-                   userAvatarUrl: "URL_TO_USER_AVATAR",
-                   chatbotName: "AI Assistant",
+                   aiAvatarUrl: "ai-image", // AI image URL
+                   userAvatarUrl: "user-image", // User image URL
+                   chatbotName: "AI", // Custom name for the AI
-                   sendButtonColor: "#FF5733",
+                   sendButtonColor: "#FF5733", // Custom color for the send button
-                   messageIconColor: "#33FF57",
+                   messageIconColor: "#33FF57", // Custom color for the message icon
-                   initiatorPosition: "bottom-right"
+                   initiatorPosition: "top-left", // Can be "top-left", "top-right", "bottom-left", or "bottom-right"
+                   initialQuestion: "What would you like to know about our products?" // This is the first message displayed by the AI in the chatbot window
                });
            });
        ');